MrBT007/Covid-19_Tracker/README.md

 This is basic App which display the Covid-19 cases of India.
 * Its basically Fetch API given by "Let's Grow More" and shows the data.
-* This is App was made during "Let's Grow More" Internship Program.
+* This App was made during "Let's Grow More" Internship Program.

 ## API Reference